-The Deciding structures section suggests factors you may need to consider when determining the legal and governance structures, systems and processes for your new Parks Trust.
+The Deciding structures section suggests factors you may need to consider when determining the legal and governance structures, systems and processes.

 The main body of the Parks Trust in this example is a company limited by guarantee with charitable status.
 This charitable company would employ staff, manage the park operations and carry out public engagement.